Definition of the Person class

 In this example,

-That is, basically Python “doesn’t care” about the type of the object you pass.
+That is, basically Python “doesn’t care” about the type of object you pass it.
 If it has the methods, the function will call the method that the object has.

-It doesn’t care about its type, or whether they inherit from a class or not.
+It doesn’t care about its type, or whether it inherits from a class or not.
 It only cares if it has the methods it needs.